mbcutts/rock_paper_scissors/README.md

 `python3 -m pip install -r requirements.txt`

-edit line 29 the `main.py` file to either the URL of the cocalc server you are on or `127.0.0.1` if you are running it on your own PC
+edit line 29 the `main.py` file to either the URL of the cocalc server you are on or `localhost` if you are running it on your own PC

 run